 As you have probably just realized - the hardest part is not defining your goals and strategies, even if that's a process in itself, but its the actual doing, the execution.
-It is vital that your employees are engaged and that tasks and projects are aligned to your corporate goals - and that you can easily keep an eye on progress and deviations.
+It is vital that your employees are engaged and that tasks and projects are aligned to your corporate goals - and that you can keep an eye on progress and deviations.

 A digital platform

-This is definitely my recommendation - living in 2020 (when this article is written) it's a necessity to provide a dynamic, digital platform for your organization to work and collaborate in.
+It's a necessity to provide a dynamic, digital platform for your organization to work and collaborate in.
 There are many smart features that will ease your work life and help you manage tasks, meetings, personal goals, corporate strategies, projects etc.

 Here are some of the benefits with a digital platform: